 The answer: soldiers’ homes constructed on a scale unseen in America.
 Among the very first was built in Dayton.
 The campus became not only a destination for recovering soldiers, but for patriotic tourists who came from far away to pay their respects to the veterans and take in the spectacle of the ornate architecture and grand gardens.

-As we honor Veterans Day today, it is worth noting that the central branch of what became the National Home for Disabled Volunteer Soldiers on Dayton’s west side opened its gates to the first veterans in the fall of 1867, two years after the end of the Civil War.
+The central branch of what became the National Home for Disabled Volunteer Soldiers on Dayton’s west side opened its gates to the first veterans in the fall of 1867, two years after the end of the Civil War.

 The idea for the National Home, now known as the Dayton VA Medical Center, sprang from the United States Sanitary Commission, a group who oversaw the care of wounded Civil War veterans.
 The commission lobbied Congress to form an agency that would oversee the care of veterans.
 President Abraham Lincoln signed the legislation on March 3, 1865.